Section 1: Devils Lake

 Heerman shipped the materials by train to Devils Lake where he assembled the boat.
 Heerman had invested $35,000 in the steamboat that would run on an inland lake with no outlet.
 On July 4, 1883, passengers left the first passenger train to arrive in Devils Lake city to board the steamboat, Minnie H. (See Image 5) The group included newspaper editors, businessmen, and railroad executives.
 The passengers enjoyed the day as they, too, investigated the possibilities for making a living in the Devils Lake region.

 Mr. Heerman’s investment was threatened by the falling lake waters.
 By 1889, he could no longer dock at the city of Devils Lake because the water was too shallow.
-But the Minnie H was still able to carry passengers to Chatauqua for musical performances and to carry mail and passengers to other towns on the lake.
+But the Minnie H was still able to carry passengers to Chatauqua for musical performances and to carry mail and passengers among other towns on the lake.

 The Minnie H remained in operation every summer from 1883 to 1909.
 By then the water level had dropped so low that the steamboat could not reach the shore in many places.
 Passengers had turned to other forms of transportation; many now used automobiles to travel around the lake.